Melissa Boonzaaier-Davids

 National Geographic Explorer, Marine biologist

 Dr Melissa Boonzaaier-Davids is a National Geographic Explorer, South African marine biologist, specialist taxonomist, and science communicator whose work focuses on the taxonomy, ecology, and conservation of marine invertebrates.
-With nearly two decades of experience studying South Africa’s marine biodiversity and coastal ecosystems, she has developed particular expertise in the curation and research of marine invertebrate collections, especially bryozoans (moss animals) and abalone.
+With nearly two decades of experience studying South Africa’s marine biodiversity and coastal ecosystems, she has developed particular expertise in marine invertebrate collections, especially bryozoans (moss animals) and abalone.